Are you accepting new patients?

 Some insurance plans (e.g. HMOs, PathwayX) require authorization prior to a patient seeing a specialist.
 If a patient sees a specialist on an ongoing basis, these generally must be reauthorized every 12 months.
 Requests for these authorizations should ideally be made during an in-office visit to avoid the need for chart reviews, multiple phone calls, etc. It is not appropriate for us to document the need for a specialist visit without understanding the medical condition for which a patient is being referred.
 We are often asked by patients to complete authorizations for specialist care that was initiated by other doctors’ offices.
 We typically require visits to discuss such requests.
 While we usually can get authorization for an urgent specialist referral within a couple of days, we ask patients to be as proactive as possible and understand that we cannot control insurance company response times.

 We work hard to stay on time in our practice.
 We also do not double-book appointments as many practices do.
 Therefore, we take no-shows seriously.
-We charge a $50 no-show fee for no-shows or cancellations made less than 24 hours before an appointment unless we can fill the appointment.
+We charge a $50 no-show fee for no-shows or cancellations made less than 24 hours.
 In addition, if a patient is more than 10 minutes late for their appointment, we may need to reschedule as we will not rush through a visit or ask the next patient who was on time to wait.
 The $50 no-show fee applies when such rescheduling is necessary.
 Every patient who joins our practice is asked to sign a form stating that they understand and will abide by this policy.
 Patients who have consistent difficulty keeping appointments or being on time will be asked to find another practice for their care.

 We use our Patient Portal extensively for patient communication.
 Please click here for a complete discussion on portal policies, etiquette, expectaionts etc.